IPCS INCHEM Home

 CARBON MONOXIDE ICSC: 0023

-ODOURLESS, TASTELESS, COLOURLESS COMPRESSED GAS.
+ODOURLESS TASTELESS COLOURLESS COMPRESSED GAS.

 The gas mixes well with air, explosive mixtures are easily formed.
 The gas penetrates easily through walls and ceilings.